breatheco-de/content/src/content/lesson/what-is-coding-learn-to-code.md

 Your code will have a "beginning" line and an "ending" line, and the computer will RUN the algorithm line by line in a very strict order.
 Users will be able to interact with your algorithm through the computer’s "command line" or "terminal" or "console" (yes, it has a lot of synonyms).

-Since we are building small basic algorithms (for now) we are going to be using a computer command line simulator on [c9](https://aws.amazon.com/es/cloud9/?origin=c9io) and [repl.it](https://repl.it/) to interact with our program.

 ## The Command Line